JulianBierbaum/toniebox/README.md

 # **Toniebox**
-Toniebox project using a Raspberry pi 4B
+Toniebox project using a Raspberry PI 4B
 Setup is using Raspberry PI OS Lite (64-Bit)

 github: